Tom Keane: Coaching career

-Keane served as an assistant for the Chicago Cardinals from 1957–1959.
-From 1962–1964 he served as Head Coach of the Wheeling Ironmen of the United Football League.
+Keane served as an assistant for the Chicago Cardinals from 1957 to 1959.
+From 1962 to 1964 he served as head coach of the Wheeling Ironmen of the United Football League.
 Then he went back to the NFL to the Pittsburgh Steelers as an assistant in 1965.
-He served as a longtime assistant to the Miami Dolphins where he coached from 1966–1985.
+He served as a longtime assistant to the Miami Dolphins where he coached from 1966 to 1985.
 He was one of the assistants on the 1972 undefeated Miami Dolphins team under head coach Don Shula.